-Order No. R9-2006-002 requires monitoring for acute toxicity and chronic toxicity to be monitored quarterly.
+Order No. R9-2006-002 requires monitoring for acute toxicity and chronic toxicity to be monitored semiannually and quarterly, respectively.
 All organic constituents are now required to be monitored using a grab sample as requested by FPUD.
 All other effluent monitoring requirements from Order No. 2000-012 are retained by MRP No. R9-2006-002.